chloealbright/DevHiveMind/Algorithms & Data Structures/Coding Problems Reflection.md

     - **Ask the Interviewer**: Before diving into an approach, inquire if they think a pattern applies.
 This prevents premature commitment and allows you to pivot if needed.
     - Interviews are conversations.
 It’s okay to seek clarification or discuss your thought process.

-Remember, problem-solving is both an art and a science.
-Embrace challenges, iterate, and keep learning! 🚀🔍🌟